yungshenglu/Dcard-Reader/README.md

 - The default of the request mode in Express server is `mode: no-cors`
    - Use [CORS](https://www.npmjs.com/package/cors), a Node package for providing a Connect/Express middleware that can be used to enable CORS with various options
    - You can see the detail of the implementation [here](./app.js)
-- In this repository, we only implement the following two APIs in our server: (The detial is in the following **APIs** section)
+- In this repository, we only implement the following two APIs in our server: (The detail is in the following **APIs** section)
    - `/api/posts&before=:before`: Fetch the list of the posts
    - `/api/post&id=:id`: Fetch the content of the post via post's ID